-by Karen Weiland, Advanced Master Gardener
+by Karen Weiland, Advance Master Gardener

 Garlic mustard, (Allaria Petiolata) is a biennial herb that can grow in sun or shade.
 In it’s first year of growth it forms a rosette of low growing, kidney shaped leaves, that when rubbed, smell like garlic.
 In it’s second year, plants can grow three to four feet tall with triangular shaped, sharp toothed leaves and small, four petaled flowers in clusters at the top of each stem.
-One plant can produce several thousand seeds and these seeds can remain viable for seven years or more.
+One plant can produce hundreds of seeds and these seeds can remain viable for seven years or more.
 These plants are now found throughout Indiana and Michigan and pose a threat to native plants, such as spring wildflowers, by over-topping and shading them out.

 As always, Happy Gardening!

 More information about gardening and related subjects is available online at www.hort.purdue.edu/ext/garden_pubs The Purdue University Cooperative Extension Service can be reached at 499-6334 in LaGrange Co., 636-2111 in Noble Co., 925-2562 in DeKalb Co. and 668-1000 in Steuben Co.